 - Automatic logins may only be enabled on kiosks and digital signage.
 These are limited access accounts specifically designed for this purpose. - PII, electronic or paper, must not be left in an accessible location to prevent unauthorized viewing and must be secured when unattended. - All users of computing systems that contain College data must have their own user name and use a strong password.
-The sharing of user names and passwords is not allowed. - The password of empowered accounts, such as system administrators, must be changed every 120 days or require multi-factor authentication. - Passwords of standard College accounts, will automatically expire and require change after 360 days, if not changed during that period of time. - College account access will automatically lock after 5 failed attempts.
-Accounts will automatically unlock after 5 minutes of inactive attempts.
+The sharing of user names and passwords is not allowed. - The password of empowered accounts, such as system administrators, must be changed every 120 days or require multi-factor authentication. - Passwords used for College access must not be the same as passwords used for personal accounts (banks, personal email, and credit cards). - Passwords must not be a user's Badger username, name or a word found in the dictionary.

-- Passwords used for College access must not be the same as passwords used for personal accounts (banks, personal email, and credit cards). - When resetting Password, users cannot reuse one of the previous 2 Passwords. - Passwords must not be a user's Badger username, name or a word found in the dictionary. - Passwords must not be placed in emails unless they have been encrypted. - First-time passwords for new users must be set to a unique value for each user and changed after first use. - Passwords must not be written down in a visible or accessible location. - Periodic user access reviews should be conducted by the organization's supervisor and any unnecessary user access should be reported to IT Division and Human Resources and removed immediately. - All workstations and lab computers must have a form of auto-lock feature enabled that requires a password to resume and set to activate at no more than an idle time of 20 minutes. - Workstations visible to or accessible by anyone other than the authorized user must be manually locked when left unattended.
+- Passwords must not be placed in emails unless they have been encrypted. - First-time passwords for new users must be set to a unique value for each user and changed after first use. - Passwords must not be written down in a visible or accessible location. - Periodic user access reviews should be conducted by the organization's supervisor and any unnecessary user access should be reported to IT Division and Human Resources and removed immediately. - All workstations and lab computers must have a form of auto-lock feature enabled that requires a password to resume and set to activate at no more than an idle time of 20 minutes. - Workstations visible to or accessible by anyone other than the authorized user must be manually locked when left unattended.